Blog

 Price = Accrued Revenue

-Software as a service (Saas) can generate similar growing utility, but they only charged a fixed price in recurring intervals.
+Software as a service (SaaS) can generate similar growing utility but only charges a fixed price at recurring intervals.
 Again, this suggests that subscriptions might make sense for games.
-Subscriptions are better than fixed prices in correlating MB and MC, given that SaaS generates recurring homogenous LTU returns.
-Games, however, generate heterogeneous LTU (lifetime utility) than do many SaaS products.
+Subscriptions are better than fixed prices in correlating MB and MC, given that SaaS generates recurring homogeneous LTU returns.
+However, games generate a more heterogeneous LTU (lifetime utility) than many SaaS products.

 We can model the heterogeneity as such:

-As we consider the total Lifetime Utility generated by a standard good or game, we add up an individual’s LTU from lowest to highest LTU.
+Considering the total Lifetime Utility generated by a standard good or game, we add up an individual’s LTU from the lowest to the highest LTU.
 If everyone valued a standard good the same, LTU would be linear.
-If a few players valued a game at a relativity extreme LTU, you would see a bowed curve – the high LTUs skyrocket total LTU upon addition.
+If a few players valued a game at a relatively extreme LTU, you would see a bowed curve – the high LTUs skyrocket total LTU upon addition.
 Look familiar?
-A bowed LTU curve correlates to observed LTVs in F2P games.
+A bowed LTU curve correlates with observed LTVs in F2P games.

 Does Tech leave too much LTU on the Table?

 But that’s not to say all non-video games have a linear Total LTU curve.
-Some users value, say, Zoom more than others.
-As Zoom usage increases, LTU does as well, but the price does not.
-Zoom, therefore, fails to capture a great deal of LTU from high usage customers.
+Some users value Zoom more than others.
+As Zoom usage increases, LTU also does, but the price does not.
+Zoom fails to capture a great deal of LTU from high-usage customers.
 MTX theory could offer a hand.

-Zoom does offer tiered pricing for organizations with a higher price charged for additional features, but this doesn’t capture the high LTU users within an organization.
-Perhaps Zoom should get in the cosmetics business – backgrounds were a fantastic opportunity that never capitalized on.
+Zoom does offer tiered pricing for organizations, with a higher price charged for additional features, but this doesn’t capture the high LTU users within an organization.
+Perhaps Zoom should get into the cosmetics business—backgrounds were a fantastic opportunity never capitalized on.

-Even at the organizational offering level, Zoom could create an additional tier that offered other features to high usage customers in the tier.
+Even at the organizational offering level, Zoom could create an additional tier that offers other features in addition to the high-usage tier.
 Multi-track cloud recording, for instance, generates incredible value for Podcasters but costs nothing further.

-The dramatically different value propositions of standard goods and games necessitate other monetization schemes.
+Standard goods and games’ dramatically different value propositions necessitate other monetization schemes.
 Different content economics make applying the monetization of tech companies less applicable to gaming.
 Instead, SaaS firms have something to learn from games.

 Gaming Companies Are Not Tech Companies!